Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Multi-Dependence PIBT

 \subsection{Overview}

-Unlike PIBT, which generates collision-free one-step paths, MD-PIBT aims to plan collision-free $w$-step paths ($w \geq 1$). \Cref{alg:agent-class-main} shows the set of attributes for each agent.
-Importantly, each agent $a_k$ is initialized with the set of all $w$-step paths $\mathcal{P}$ starting at the start location $s_k$, sorted by the distance from the end of the path to the goal location $g_k$.
-The agent can try different paths by iterating through this list via a path index $d$.
-We explain other attributes while diving into the algorithm.
+Unlike PIBT, which generates collision-free one-step paths, MD-PIBT plans collision-free $w$-step paths ($w \geq 1$). \Cref{alg:agent-class-main} shows the attributes for each agent.
+Each agent $a_k$ is initialized with the set of all $w$-step paths $\mathcal{P}$ starting at the start location $s_k$, sorted by the distance from the end of the path to the goal location $g_k$.
+The agent try each path by iterating through $\mathcal{P}$ via a path index $d$. $r$ is the number of planning attempts (more on it later).

 \Cref{alg:main-loop-main} shows the outer loop.
 MD-PIBT initializes the agents with an AgDG $\mathcal{G}$ and a set of agents $A_{plan}$ to remember all agents that have a tentative path.
 It then calls the \texttt{MDPIBT} function on each agent $a_i$ in the priority order given by $p$ (computed by a priority function $\phi$) in \Cref{alg:agent-class-main} if $a_i$ has never been planned (line 3).
 After planning for $a_i$ and its potential descendants (line 4), we update the safe paths of all agents by replacing their current safe paths with the newly planned tentative paths, if there is one, and reset all tentative paths to $\perp$ (line 5-6).